Moche culture: Textiles

 Extreme weather and fragility of garments mean that relatively few examples of Moche textiles exist.
 However, limited quantities have been found in tombs, especially of higher-status members of society.
 Many of the remaining garments are incomplete articles, partially broken down.
 Nevertheless, scholars have been able to gain cultural insights from the remaining Moche textiles.
 The Moche wove textiles, mostly using cotton and wool from vicuña and alpaca.
 The relative presence of these fabrics, as well as which patterns were used, varies chronologically throughout Moche culture.
 Too few relics exist from early Moche culture to draw conclusive findings.
 Textiles from around 450 AD uniquely include a male head cloth—which is not readily found elsewhere.
 Twill and gauze weaving is also common among samples from this period, though by the 500-800 AD range, these patterns become much less abundant.
 It is thought that elite members of Moche society had specialized artisans who manufactured their textiles, whereas lower-ranking typical members of society would manufacture their own clothing.
 Whorls and needles have proven quite common in excavation of Moche dwellings—pointing to a household level of production.
 However, more monochrome, homogenized relics suggest mass-production may have become more common by 500-800 AD.
 Variation in garments likely correlates with different social classes.
-Sophisticated weaving techniques and bright dyes are more common on elites’ clothing, whereas commoners may have had garments that were less sophisticated and lacked dye—and they likely had fewer of them.
+Sophisticated weaving techniques and bright dyes are more common on elites' clothing, whereas commoners may have had garments that were less sophisticated and lacked dye—and they likely had fewer of them.
 Complex tapestries developed by artisans are another good associated with high social hierarchy.
 Several specific items also correlate to gender in Moche culture, such as a head cloth for men and a long tunic for women.
-Individuals who identified as neither male nor female were commonly portrayed wearing Moche clothing that contained details pertaining to both genders or items that were not specific to either.
+Foreigners to the Moche Culture were commonly portrayed wearing Moche clothing that contained details pertaining to both genders or items that were not specific to either.
 Descendants of Moche people today continue to have strong weaving traditions.